matt-42/iod/README.md

 This makes its performances impossible to match in other languages such as C or Java that do not provide static introspection.
-It is currently from 1.3x to 2.3x faster than the fastest JSON library while being easier to use.
+It is currently from 1.3x to 2.3x faster than the fastest JSON library (RapidJSON) while being easier to use.

 The only limitation of this design is when using a very large type set of json objects, the total code size of the generated parsers will be